Characteristic Points of Recursive Systems: Introduction and Preliminaries

 In 1974 Bender \cite{Bender1974}, following P\'olya's ideas, formulated a general result for how to determine the radius of convergence $\rho$ of a power series $T(x)$ defined by a functional equation $F(x,y)=0$.
 Bender's hypotheses guaranteed that $\rho$ was positive and finite, and that $\tau := T(\rho)$ was also finite.
 His method was simply to find $(\rho,\tau)$ among the solutions $(a,b)$ (called \textit{characteristic points}) of the \textit{characteristic system}

 A decade later Canfield \cite{Canfield1984} found a gap in the hypotheses of Bender's formulation when there were several characteristic points.
-In the case of a polynomial functional equation, Canfield sketched a method (based on analyzing the singularities of an algebraic curve and how the branches relate to one another) to determine which of the characteristic points gives the radius of convergence of the solution $y=T(x)$.
+In the case of a polynomial functional equation, Canfield sketched a method to determine which of the characteristic points gives the radius of convergence of the solution $y=T(x)$.

 In the late 1980s Meir and Moon \cite{MeMo1989} focused on a special case of Canfield's work, namely when $F(x,y)=0$ is of the form $y=G(x,y)$, where $G(x,y)$ is a power series with nonnegative coefficients.
 The interesting cases were such that setting $T(x) = G(x,T(x))$, with $T(x)$ an indeterminate power series, gave a \textit{recursive} determination of the coefficients of $T(x)$.
 One advantage of their restricted form of recursive equation was that there could be at most one characteristic point.
 This formulation was adopted by Odlyzko in his 1995 survey paper \cite{Odlyzko1995} as well as in the recent book \cite{FlSe2009} of Flajolet and Sedgewick.
 These publications have focused on characteristic points in the \textit{interior} of the domain of convergence of $G(x,y)$, in the context of proving that $\rho$ is a square root singularity of the solution $y = T(x)$.
 If $(\rho,\tau)$ is on the boundary of the domain of $G(x,y)$ then $\rho$ may not be a square-root singularity of $T(x)$.